BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 .. figure:: images/desktop/07_restoring_funds/02.jpg
    :alt: Submit seed phrase

 .. warning:: If a wrong word was typed or an existing word was misspelled, your funds will not be restored successfully.
-Example: ‘litt_el_’ instead of ‘litt_le_.'
+Example: ‘litt\_el_’ instead of ‘lit\_le\_.'

 .. figure:: images/desktop/07_restoring_funds/03.jpg
    :alt: Fully submitted seed phrase